Casino Guide to Caribbean Stud Poker

 |Straight Flush||10% of Progressive Meter||10% of Progressive Meter||10% of Jackpot|

 You get the idea.
-The point is you’ll want to give the rules a once over whenever you play somewhere new.
+The point is that you’ll want to give the rules a once-over whenever you play somewhere new.

-Oasis Poker – This is a variation.
-The rules are the same as Caribbean Stud but with one exception: the player’s allowed to exchange cards before the raise/fold decision.
+- Oasis Poker – This is a variation.
+The rules are the same as Caribbean Stud, but with one exception: the player is allowed to exchange cards before the raise/fold decision.
 You can switch cards at the following rates/prices:

 If you switch all five cards, you must also raise.
 And the bonus is paid on the value of your original hand.

-Lunar Poker – A variation also known as Royal or Russian Poker.
-This has a similar difference to Oasis Poker where you’re able to switch out cards.
+- Lunar Poker – A variation also known as Royal or Russian Poker.
+This is similar to Oasis Poker, where you’re able to switch out cards.
 However, there’s a variation where the player can force the dealer to draw.
-The idea’s to try to make the dealer’s hand qualify, whereas he might not otherwise, so that the player can win on both bets.
+The idea is to try to make the dealer’s hand qualify, whereas he might not otherwise, so that the player can win on both bets.